EPICmynamesBG/WiFi-USB/README.md

 1. Download and install the [Ardiuno IDE](https://www.arduino.cc/en/Main/Software)
 2. Configure the IDE
   * Configuration steps HERE
-3. Download the zip/clone this repo into a folder named 'firmware'
+3. Download the zip/clone this repo
 4. In `config.h` update the SSID and SSID_PASSWORD variables to match your network configuration.
 5. Open `firmware.imo` and click upload in the Arduino IDE